jakubriegel/big-store-wti/README.md

 _Hub_ is implemented in _Scala_ using _akka HTTP_.
 As main role of it is to direct the traffic to correct _companions_, _akka_ actors makes it perfect tool for that.

 _Companions_ uses _Kotlin_ with _coroutines_.
-That allows it to handle concurrent jobs (like incoming GETs or background queries), requiring very few resources.
+That allows it to handle concurrent jobs (like incoming GETs or background queries), with very few resources engaged.
 Which is crucial since BS will spawn multiple _companions_ at once.

 Data is stored in _Cassandra_, because of its ability of fast inserts and high scalability.
 For cache _Redis_ was chosen.